ldnam806/store-backend/README.md

 ### Scripts

-#### `npm run start:dev`
+#### `npm run dev`

-Starts the application in development using `nodemon` and `ts-node` to do hot reloading.
+Starts the application in development environment.

 #### `npm run start`

-Starts the app in production by first building the project with `npm run build`, and then executing the compiled JavaScript at `build/index.js`.
+Starts building the project with `npm run build`, and then executing the compiled JavaScript at `build/index.js`.

 #### `npm run build`